Wound Healing/Scratch Assay

 The HoloMonitor Wound Healing Assay provides kinetic gap closure analysis showing how gap width and cell covered area change over time.

-After recording the wound healing time-lapse image sequence and by using the HoloMonitor Cell Tracking software, individual cell front cells may be tracked to determine their migration direction.
+After recording the wound healing time-lapse image sequence, individual cells at the cell front may be tracked to determine their migration direction.
 Detailed, non-biased data on migration into the wound area is then easily achieved.
 When preferred, further analyses can be undertaken for details on cell morphology changes, cell proliferation and cell division.

 Tracked cell front cells, overlayed tracks (left), migration plot (right).